 - In a large sauce pan, on medium high heat, add onions, peppers, red pepper flakes, Sazon, salt and pepper.
 Sauté for 8 minutes until soft.
 Add garlic and cook but don’t let it burn.

-- Once softened, pour in tomato sauce, 2 tablespoons of Worcestershire, cardenal Mendoza brandy and saffron with water.
-Cook for 5 minutes on high so that it cooks down.
+- Pour in tomato sauce, 2 tablespoons of Worcestershire, cardenal Mendoza brandy and the saffron with water.
+Cook for 7-10 minutes on high so that it cooks down.
 Be sure to mix it often so it doesn’t stick.

 - Add parsley and serve.
 You can serve over white rice.